So you forgot your iPhone passcode, now what do you do?

 There are three methods you can use to fix this.
 Basically, each option erases all the data on your iPhone.
 This includes the songs, pictures, videos, and the passcode itself.
 This is called “restoring your device.”

 When you restore your device, it leaves your iPhone literally new.
 You will have to start the setup again.
 This time around, you can set a new passcode you will easily remember.

 Method 1 – Erase locked iPhone using iCloud

-You can only use this method if the “Find My iPhone” option enabled on your locked iPhone.
+You can only use this method if the “Find My iPhone” option is enabled on your locked iPhone.
 If yes, you can erase your device online using any suitable web browser.
 In the end, all your data will be wiped.
-Fortunately, you can restore your data on the phone if you have them backed-up on iCloud.
+Fortunately, you can restore your data on the phone if you have them backed up on iCloud.

 Visit www.iCloud.com in any web browser, then sign in with your Apple ID.
 Select “Find iPhone” from the list of tools available in iCloud.

 Check the map for your iPhone or click on “All Devices” at the top, then select your iPhone.
 Now, click “Erase iPhone”.
-A pop up windows will appear on the screen asking you to confirm your decision.
+A pop-up window will appear on the screen asking you to confirm your decision.